 With Azure becoming more mainstream and a matured product offering from Microsoft, many organizations have started to make use of the technology to build their hybrid integration solutions as an extension to their on-premise solution.
 The overall hybrid integration solution will look something as shown below –

 We wanted to position Serverless360 in such a way that you can manage and monitor this entire solution containing several Azure services (Service Bus, Web Jobs, Logic Apps, API Management) effortlessly.
 This is what we call “Composite Applications”.
 With the concept of Composite Applications, you can easily group your Azure Services that make up your integration solution and manage them effectively.
-Even if your Azure services are spread across different Subscriptions, we’ll take care of that and allow you to manage and monitor your services.
+Even if your Azure services are spread across different Subscriptions, serverless management and monitoring become possible through Serverless360.

 The work gone behind the Composite Applications concept